Eucharist for St George's Day, our Patronal Festival, Thursday 23rd April 12 noon

 Our church is dedicated to St George, the Patron Saint of England, and his feast day on April 23rd is our Patronal Festival.

-We will celebrate this special day with a said Eucharist at 6.00pm followed by cava and tapas.
+We will celebrate this special day with a said Eucharist at 12 noon followed by tapas and a drink.
+Please let Fr Louis know if you'd like to come to lunch afterwards.

 Very little is known about St George, although, according to Greek tradition, he was born to Greek Christian parents, in Cappadocia, and, after his father died, moved with his mother to her original hometown of Lydda in Syria.
 Here he became a soldier in the Roman army, serving as a member of the Praetorian Guard under Emperor Diocletian.